-Global executive search group, Horton International with 40 offices in 30 countries, is pleased to announce the opening of a new office in Lima, Peru, a boutique organisation that augments the firm’s operations in Latin America.
+Global executive search group, Horton International with over 40 offices in 30 countries, is pleased to announce the opening of a new office in Lima, Peru, a boutique organisation that augments the firm’s operations in Latin America.

 Led by Managing Partner Rossana Bayona, Horton International Peru provides executive search services across a number of sectors, including Consumer Goods, Food Industries, Fishing, Mining, Retail, Manufacturing, Automotive, Distribution & Logistics, Airport Services, Consulting Services, Cosmetics, Banking, Construction, Education, Mass Media and Healthcare.